About Hebden Bridge

-- During the seventies and eighties the town was repopulated by a motley mixture of artists, writers, photographers, musicians, alternative practitioners, teachers, green and New Age activists and more recently, wealthier yuppy types.
+- During the seventies and eighties the town was repopulated by a motley mixture of hippies, artists, writers, photographers, musicians, alternative practitioners, teachers, green and New Age activists and more recently, wealthier yuppy types.

 - The area has a rich literary history.
-The Bronte sisters wrote their famous novels just a few miles away in Haworth, the American poet, Sylvia Plath is buried at Heptonstall on the hill overlooking Hebden Bridge and the poet laureate, Ted Hughes was born in Mytholmroyd, two miles away.
+The Bronte sisters wrote their famous novels just a few miles away in Haworth, the American poet, Sylvia Plath is buried at Heptonstall on the hill overlooking Hebden Bridge and the former poet laureate, Ted Hughes was born in Mytholmroyd, less than two miles away.

 - Hebden Bridge was an obvious destination for those wanting to escape the cities because life here can be a fine mixture of the urban and rural.
 The water from the hills powered the first mills of the Industrial Revolution.
 Yet, ten minutes from the town centre and you can be walking alone by the river in one of the many wooded valleys.
 A half an hour's walk uphill and you can be rambling across heather moorland.

 - Gibson Mill - renovated with sustainable energy from the Hebden Water, sun and wood - and now with a cafe.
 See HebWeb feature

 - 2010 marked 500 years of the Hebden Bridge.

 See Hebden 500 website